S0raWasTaken/random_rusty_challenges/nostdmap/README.md

 ```

 ### Final nerdy but dumb explanation
-Basically, key and value are both 2 different maps, each with the same size. <br>
+Basically, key and value are both 2 different vectors, each with the same size. <br>
 It makes it so when you search for Key in the vector, you end up getting the Value's index in the other vector.<br>
 Also, key is a `PartialEq`, meaning that I can actually try to match stuff as `k.eq(key)`